dypflying/chimestack-docs/content/en/docs/Usage/WebUI/Platform/volumespec/_index.md

 weight: 9
 ---

-* Check volume specification list
+## Check volume specifications
-  * Click **Filter** button, input or select filter conditions, check the filtered volume specification list
+  * Click "**Filter**" button, input or select filter conditions, check the filtered volume specification list
-  * Click **Columns** button，select the columns to be displayed in the list，by default it shows all columns
+  * Click "**Columns**" button，select the columns to be displayed in the list，by default it shows all columns

 {{% imgproc volumespec_list Fit "1000x600" %}}
 volume specification list
 {{% /imgproc %}}

-* Create new volume specification
+## Create new volume specification
   * Input the name of the volume specification
   * Choose a storage pool
   * Input the minimum IOPS of the volume specification